-- 4.1 The HSE has not set out how many First Aiders are needed in an academy; but it does provide guidance about how to assess what is needed.
-First Aid provision must be 'adequate and appropriate in the circumstances'.
-Each academy must provide sufficient First Aid equipment, facilities and personnel at all times. - 4.2 Each academy must carry out a First Aid needs assessment which considers the environment, numbers of people that may be present and any hazards and risks that may occur.
+4.1 The HSE has not set out how many First Aiders are needed in an academy; but it does provide guidance about how to assess what is needed.
+First Aid provision must be 'adequate and

+- 4.2 Each academy must carry out a First Aid needs assessment which considers the environment, numbers of people that may be present and any hazards and risks that may occur.
 The findings should be used to determine what First Aid arrangements are put in place.
-(A model is available on CLiF) - 4.3 Particular thought should be given to what will happen outside of normal operating hours, consideration of lone workers and to any events being run, such as open evenings. - 4.4 Academies should contact a member of the Health and Safety team for further advice about appointing and training First Aiders.
+(A model is available on CLiF) - 4.3 Particular thought should be given to what will happen outside of normal operating hours, consideration of lone workers, contractors on site and to any events being run, such as open evenings. - 4.4 Academies should contact a member of the Health and Safety team for further advice about appointing and training First Aiders.